garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-latest-and-greatest-in-mobile-android-and-iphone.md

 ---
 title: "The Latest and Greatest in Mobile: Android and iPhone"
-date: 2022-10-30T10:00:00
+date: 2022-05-20T12:00:00
 draft: false
-description: "Stay up to date with the newest news, tricks, tutorials, and applications for Android and iPhone."
+description: "Stay up-to-date with the newest news, tricks, tutorials, and applications for your Android or iPhone device."
 categories:
 - "Mobile"
 tags: